Support For Our Military Connected Students and Families

 Tutoring for Military-Connected Students- Tutor.com for U.S. Military Families, funded by the U.S. Department of Defense and Coast Guard Mutual Assistance, is a program that allows eligible college and grades K-12 students in U.S. military families to connect to a live tutor online at any time for one-to-one help with homework, studying, test prep, proofreading and more.

-Khan Academy-a not-for-profit organization that believes in free, world-class education for anyone, anywhere.
+Khan Academy-a not-for-profit organization that believes in a free, world-class education for anyone, anywhere.
 Kahn Academy allows you to take control of your learning by working on the skills you choose at your own pace with free online courses.

 Focus Resilience Training For Military-Connected Families-FOCUS (Families Overcoming Under Stress) provides resilience training to military children, families, and couples.
 It teaches practical skills to help families and couples overcome common challenges related to military life.
-It helps build on current strengths and teach new strategies to enhance communication and problem solving, goal setting, and creating a shared family story.
+It helps build on current strengths and teaches new strategies to enhance communication and problem solving, goal setting, and creating a shared family story.

 Military Child Education Coalition-MCEC delivers programs, services, and professional development to meet the needs of military-connected students, parents, and professionals.

 Military Kids Connect-Life for military kids is full of ups and downs.
 From the adventure and unique experiences to frequent moves and family adjustments – Military kids may face challenges that their friends at school don’t know anything about.
-Making connections with other military kids can help them build resilience and find friends who understand their lives.
+Connecting with other military kids can help them build resilience and find friends who understand their lives.

 Military One Source-Military OneSource has one mission — to connect military family members to their best MilLife.
 How can Military OneSource help you achieve your goals today?